BORQUAYE RESEARCH GROUP

 Our strategy involves constant monitoring of environmental concentrations of pharmaceutical residues and heavy metals, risk evaluation and the development of robust models to predict future environmental levels and effects; and remediation strategies

-Congratulations to Dr. Felix Ayisi and Jehoshaphat Oppong Mensah on successfully defending their PhD and MPhil. thesis respectively.
+Congratulations to Daniel Apraku and Kwadwo Owusu on successfully defending their MPhil. thesis respectively.
 We wish them the very best in their future endeavors.

 De novo peptides as potential antimicrobial agents Get access

 In silico identification of α-bisabolol and letestuianin C as potential inhibitors of Trypanosoma brucei trypanothione reductase Get access